Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Engel curves in the United States

-In this section we estimate Engel curves using the NPIV approach and construct confidence sets using Gaussian approximation.
-Engel curves describe how the demand for commodity changes while the household's budget increases.
+In this section we estimate Engel curves using the NPIV approach and construct uniform confidence sets using the bootstrap.
+Engel curves describe how the demand for a commodity changes while the household's budget increases.
 Estimation of Engel curves is fundamental for the analysis of consumer behavior and has implications in different fields of empirical research.
 Interesting applications include the measurement of welfare losses associated with tax distortions in \cite{banks1997quadratic}, estimation of growth and inflation in \cite{nakamura2014chinese}, or estimation of income inequality across countries in \cite{almaas2012international}.

-Previously \cite{blundell2007semi} estimated the shape-invariant system of Engel curves on the UK data with sieve approach.
+Previously \cite{blundell2007semi} estimated a shape-invariant system of Engel curves for food, alcohol, and fuel on UK data with a sieve approach.
 For simplicity, we focus on the non-parametric specification of the Engel curve.
-Partially linear specification can be easily estimated in two steps.
-First, we estimate the parametric component with differencing, see \cite{yatchew2003semiparametric}.
-At the second stage we get rid of this parametric component and estimate the non-parametric model with IV approach.

-Our dataset is drawn from the 2015 Consumer Expenditure Survey data in US and we estimate Engel curves for food and alcohol.
-In our subsample, we have married couples with positive income during the past 12 month, including households with and without children.
-The dependent variable is the share of expenditures on the particular commodity in total non-durable expenditures.
+Our dataset is drawn from the 2015 US Consumer Expenditure Survey data, and we estimate Engel curves for a set of goods, including food, tobacco, alcohol, gas and oil, and health.
+In our subsample, we have married couples with positive income during the past 12 months, including households with and without children.
+The dependent variable is the share of expenditures on the particular commodity.
 The log of total expenditures on non-durable goods is used as an independent variable.
 As in \cite{blundell2007semi} we instrument the log of total expenditures with income before tax.
+However, in contrast to \cite{blundell2007semi}, we also estimate Engel curves for tobacco and health care.